SepidehMosaferi/NHISproject/README.md

-R code for the NHIS project ("Data Collection and Analytics Specialization") open the R code which contains some commands with the following explanations.
+R code for the NHIS project ("Data Collection and Analytics Specialization")

+Open the R code which contains some commands with the following explanations.

 # SOME DESCRIPTIONS